 Try to exercise since it can help with stress, something which can trigger lupus.
 Moreover, try to get adequate sleep.

 Certain types of lupus can be triggered due to exposure to the sun.
 Therefore, you should avoid direct sun exposure.
 When you do step out, wear sun protection.

-People who have lupus can get hair transplant surgery.
 However, the surgery can only take place when the disease is in remission.
-If someone has a flare-up with an active skin rash, we cannot perform a hair transplant.
+If someone has a flare-up with an active skin rash, we cannot perform a hair transplant in Turkey.

 The surgery can only be performed once the rash has cleared up.
 Although someone with permanent hair loss due to scarring lesions might not be suitable for restoration surgery.